Battleground states report relatively few problems at polls

 Robocall warning

+The FBI is investigating robocalls reported on Election Day that urge voters to "stay home and stay safe," a senior official with the Cybersecurity and Infrastructure Security agency, told CNN on Tuesday.

+"There were some robocalls that were being reported ... robocalls happen every election.
+We are aware of that.
+Those calls, the FBI is investigating," said a senior CISA official.

-People across the country have reported receiving robocalls telling them to "stay home" Tuesday morning.
-That prompted officials in Michigan and Nebraska to warn voters to disregard an anonymous robocall telling people to "stay safe and stay home."
+People across the country reported receiving the anonymous robocalls telling them to "stay home," prompting warnings from officials in at least two states -- Michigan and Nebraska -- to disregard the messages.

 Hashim Warren, who lives in Greensboro, North Carolina, received the call and told CNN he found it "disturbing" because some voters could find the call intimidating.

-Note: CORRECTION: This story has been updated to correct the time polls opened in Arizona to 6 a.m.